d-darwin/darwin-vue-ui/README.md

 You can even import design token to your \*.js files.
 Check out what you can redefine in '@dariwn-studio/ui-vue/src/assets/styles/tokens'.

+#### Style mixins

+Some reusable component styles extract to SCSS mixins.
+Feel free to reuse them in your own project.
+More details you can find in '@dariwn-studio/ui-vue/src/assets/styles/mixins'.

+#### Vue transitions

+Some common component transitions extract to separate directory.
+Feel free to reuse them in your own project.
+More details you can find in '@dariwn-studio/ui-vue/src/assets/styles/transitions'.

 #### Reset styles

 Just add following line into your general scss file to reset all browser-specific styles.